Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 How do passengers in a vehicle involved in an accident recover damages?

 Passengers are covered under a driver’s medical benefits in the event of an accident and also may be covered under liability insurance.
-If you’ve been injured in a vehicle accident in while a passenger, contact a car accident attorney for help taking action.
+If you’ve been injured in a vehicle accident in while a passenger, contact a car accident attorney in Bucks County for help taking action.

 man in arm cast after car accident